Lovejoy, Georgia

 Lovejoy is proposed by the Georgia Department of Transportation and MARTA to be the endpoint of metro Atlanta's first commuter rail line.

 History

-Around 1850, the location just north of Fosterville, GA, was positioned along the new railway from Atlanta to Macon.
+Around 1850, the location just north of Fosterville, Georgia was positioned along the new railway from Atlanta to Macon.
 The trainstop there was named for a prosperous local planter, James Lankford Lovejoy.
 On early maps, the location is called "Lovejoys."
 It became known as Lovejoy's Station by 1864, where it was the setting of a civil war battle during Sherman's campaign through Georgia.
 James Lovejoy left the region and died in Clinch County, Georgia in 1877.

 The Georgia General Assembly incorporated Lovejoy as a town in 1891.

+Lovejoy was the site of a cotton gin until 1932.

 In 1979, Betty Talmadge, former first-lady of Georgia, purchased the remnants of the Hollywood set "Tara," the fictional plantation featured in Gone With the Wind, and brought them to Lovejoy.
-The main road through Lovejoy today is named "Tara Blvd."
-The remnants of Tara are available to be toured at the Lovejoy Plantation through www.savingtara.com.
+The main road through Lovejoy is named "Tara Blvd."
+The remnants of Tara are available to be toured at the Lovejoy Plantation.